-- Maintain, create, and enhance a street network that is highly connected to increase number of viable commercial locations and the effectiveness of the transportation system. - Limit number of dead-end streets and cul-de-sacs. - Limit curb cuts on arterial streets, and where possible concentrate access at shared entrance points. - Primary entrance points should be aligned with access points immediately across the street. - Provide vehicular connectivity between adjacent developments.
+- Maintain, create, and enhance a street network that is highly connected to increase number of viable commercial locations and the effectiveness of the transportation system. - Limit curb cuts on arterial streets, and where possible concentrate access at shared entrance points. - Primary entrance points should be aligned with access points immediately across the street. - Provide vehicular connectivity between adjacent developments.

-The subject site has frontage along NW 122^{nd} Street.
-Access cannot be stipulated in a base zoning request.
+The site currently has one paved access point from S Sunnylane Rd.
+Access cannot be defined within a base zoning request.